matthewhanson/filmdrop-ui/CONFIGURATION.md

 }
 ```

-**Note:** The `renders` field is automatically populated when auto-configuration is enabled.
-All render definitions from the
+**Note:** The `visualizations` field is automatically populated when auto-configuration is enabled.
+All render definitions from
-STAC Collection are stored here, while `sceneTilerParams` contains the first (default) render for backwards compatibility.
+the STAC Collection are stored here.
+The first visualization is used as the default for rendering.

 #### Legacy Format (Deprecated)

 The following parameters are **deprecated** but still supported for backward compatibility:

-- `SCENE_TILER_PARAMS`
+- `SCENE_TILER_PARAMS` - Converted to `visualizations` dictionary with key `"default"`
 - `MOSAIC_TILER_PARAMS`
 - `SEARCH_MIN_ZOOM_LEVELS` - Legacy format `{ "medium": number, "high": number }` converted to `sceneMinZoom` (uses the "high" value)
 - `POPUP_DISPLAY_FIELDS`